 Paul never ran this fast before in his life.
 Closely followed by the monster they crossed many small streets and after a while they came to an old hut.
-Paul opened the door and they hid under a blanket.
+Paul opened the door, and they hid under a blanket.
 Paul could hear his own breathing.
-Suddenly they heard Granny’s voice “Boys why are you running away from me?” she asked with her normal voice.
+Suddenly they heard Granny’s voice “Boys why are you running away from me?” she asked in her normal voice.
 “What if it’s just Granny and the monster disappeared?”
 Tom whispered.
-Paul had the same thought but he knew it better.
+Paul had the same thought, but he knew it better.
 Granny opened the door and ripped off the blanket.

 Suddenly Paul heard someone knocking on the door.
-The Monster was distracted for a second and the siblings had time to run away.
+The monster was distracted for a second and the siblings had time to run away.
 Tom’s knees were shaking and he fell down.
 Paul wanted to help his brother but deep down he knew that the only way he could end this was to open the door.
 With his last power he touched the handle of the door and pressed it down.

 Suddenly everything changed.
 Paul heard a loud “Woosshhh”.
 He looked at the monster.
 There was this spooky light around it again and you could see a blue fire flaming in its eyes.
 The monster shrank and Granny turned back to her normal look again.
 Suddenly someone hit Paul on his head.
 Everything turned black in front of Pauls eyes, and he fainted.

 Paul woke up in a hospital.
-He heard a voice “Finally, you wake up” Granny was sitting in front of him.
+He heard a voice “Finally, you woke up” Granny was sitting in front of him.
 Next to her, he could see his brother Tom.
 “You felt out of the ferries wheel and hit your head badly” she said.
 Paul started to believe Granny’s story and wanted to accept that he just dreamed all these strange things.
 But then, just for a sudden he could see the strange blue fire flaming in Granny’s eyes again.